eventide-examples/quickstart/README.md

 ### Test the Database Connection

-The quickstart project includes a Ruby file that creates a Session object and executes a SQL command to check the connection.
+The quickstart project includes a Ruby file that creates a Session object and executes an inert SQL command to test the connection.

 If the connection is made, the script will print: "Connected to the database"